Family Dentistry Services in Morgantown, WV

 There are no rules for when to start dental x-rays.
 Some children who may be at higher risk for dental problems (for example, those prone to baby bottle tooth decay or those with cleft lip/palate), should have x-rays taken earlier than others.
 Usually, most children will have had x-rays taken by the age of five or six.
 As children begin to get their adult teeth around the age of six, x-rays play an important role in helping your dentist to see if all the adult teeth are growing in the jaw, to look for bite problems, and to determine if teeth are clean and healthy.

-You can trust the professionals at Amy Everett DDS & Associates, to provide the best quality pediatric care to your young one.
+You can trust the professionals at Amy Everett DDS & Associates, to provide the best quality family care to your young one.
 Call our office today.